 - Wood burning stove

-- Pet friendly – three/four dogs, size dependent
+- Pet friendly – 2 dogs (downstairs only)

 - Minutes from the beach

 - The town of Cromer just three minutes walk away

 Cromer Flint Cottage is at the end of a row of cottages, that were built by the owner of nearby Cromer Hall, John Cabbell.
 Situated on the edge of the town, it’s a peaceful oasis with everything you could need for a seaside holiday right on your doorstep.
 It was fully refurbished in 2018 to fulfill the needs of our guests, with new gas central heating, bathroom, kitchen and fully redecorated throughout.
 We’re sure you won’t be disappointed with the standard of this property.